"Being part of a team and representing my country was something I thought I’d lost forever." - JJ Chalmers.

 Then there’s the bike they funded for the Invictus Games.
 After leaving the Marines I doubted myself, but that bike changed my life.
 It unlocked something in me which led to my broadcasting career - where I’m now presenting the Olympics!
 Without the bike, I don’t think any of this would have happened, and I still have it - except now I use it to go on rides with my kids.

-Although I no longer need support every day, it’s reassuring to know the Help for Heroes are there - because I could end up in hospital next week.
+Although I no longer need support every day, it’s reassuring to know the Charity is there - because I could end up in hospital next week.
 A piece of shrapnel in my leg from Afghanistan or a plate in my elbow could go at any time - it’s happened before and can happen again.
 Knowing they’re on hand allows me to get on with my life.

 Injured veterans like JJ Chalmers need us now more than ever.
 Join us and find out the many ways in which you can give support today such as fundraising and donating. #StrongerTogether.